weiqi0207/CSCC-data-dictionary-pipeline/README.md

 ## Contact

-This project is maintained by **Weiqi Wang** UNC Chapel Hill.
+This project is maintained by **Weiqi Wang** at UNC Chapel Hill.
 For any questions, feedback, or assistance with running the pipeline, please do not hesitate to contact Weiqi at **wang0207@unc.edu**.
 We encourage users from other institutions or centers to reach out if you are interested in using or adapting this pipeline for your own data sharing needs.

 ---